maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 2.md

 2. **Pad the image with zeros**: Return zero whenever a value of $I$ is required at some position outside the defined limits of $X$ and $Y$. → Boundary becomes darker.
 3. **Assume periodicity**: The top row wraps around to the bottom row; the leftmost column wraps around to the rightmost column.
 4. **Reflect Boarder**: Copy rows/columns locally by reflecting over the edge.
+	1. Some pixels in the border neighborhood will contribute 2x as much to the weighted sum.

 ### Linear Filters: Correlation vs. Convolution.